Headstorm/Interview/challenges/README.md

   **BONUS:**

-  - Provides a PATCH endpoint at `/data` which inserts a random number into the list in the proper order which will be returned by the above POST api.
+  - Provides a PATCH endpoint at `/data` which allows insertion of a single number into the list which gets placed in the proper order.

 ## Database Challenge